 Artist, designer and lecturer Vanessa Marr selected traditional dusters as a metaphor for domesticity because they are mundane (like most domestic tasks), yet visually appealing in their brilliant bright yellow.
 When exhibited the dusters are strung together like flags proclaiming a multitude of opinions, stitched with red thread to represent femininity.

-The ‘Women & Domesticity’ duster project started in response to Vanessa’s now completed MA in Sequential Design & Illustration with the University of Brighton.
+The ‘Women & Domesticity’ duster project started in 2014 when Vanessa was studying for an MA in Sequential Design & Illustration with the University of Brighton.
 She wrote poetry and embroidered a collection of dusters commenting upon the expectations of women within a domestic environment.
 Popular fairy tale phrases were juxtaposed against definitions of domesticity, brutality, protectiveness and femininity, questioning the promises told through fairy tales to women and girls.
 Determined that the work didn’t end there, and keen to include other perspectives, the idea for this collaborative project was launched.

 Click here for more information on Vanessa Marr